bitmapup/prefixspanr/README.md

  ```
     * Only the part of sequences will be processed without ids of sequences

-- Next set options values with an options configuration
+2. Set the WinCOPPER options values with (see next section).
 ```python
 # Absolute threshold
 threshold = 3